I was born in Richmond, Virginia in 1994.

 The Seebecks

-Lyle’s father, John Seebeck, has inherited many of his parents’ best qualities: loyal, honest, and full of positive energy.
-He has always put his responsibility of providing for his family first, finds creative ways to bring more joy to social gatherings (often going out of his way to cheer up a person that’s bummed out), and has always kept his word even when others forget.
+My father, John Seebeck, has inherited many of his parents’ best qualities: loyal, honest, and full of positive energy.
+He has always put his responsibility of providing for his family first, finds creative ways to bring more joy to social gatherings (often going out of his way to cheer up someone who’s feeling down), and has always kept his word even when others forget.